UPDATED SEPTEMBER, 2021

 - Passport or other photo identification

-- Financial statement for F-1 visa (in-person students only)
+- Financial statement for F-1 student visa

 We hope to have the opportunity to welcome you to spend a semester, or maybe two, with us at Berkeley.
 We are sure you will find it to be an incredible academic and cultural experience.